stassme/logBook/BookingSystem-Phase1/test_report.md

 # 2️ Executive Summary

 **Short summary:**
 The registration functionality contains multiple high-impact vulnerabilities, including stored XSS, SQL injection through password fields, missing server-side validation, no CSRF protection, no HTTPS, and broken login functionality.
+Manual testing revealed several critical vulnerabilities that automated tools such as OWASP ZAP did not detect.

 **Overall risk level:** Critical

+**Important clarification:**
+OWASP ZAP reported **0 High alerts**, but this does NOT reflect the actual security posture.
+ZAP focuses on server headers and standard patterns, while this application’s worst issues are **logic-based injections** in fields processed by backend logic.
+These were only detectable through manual testing.

 **Top 5 immediate actions:**
 1. Implement server-side validation for all input fields.
 2. Sanitize and encode user input to prevent XSS.
 3. Implement CSRF protection on all POST endpoints.
-4. Enforce password policy and restrict invalid data (e.g., negative age).
+4. Enforce password policy and restrict invalid/negative birthdates.
 5. Fix the login system and introduce proper session handling with secure cookies.

 ---